HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 [blockspace](https://www.rob.tech/blog/polkadot-blockspace-over-blockchains/) - the raw
 material produced by blockchains and consumed by decentralized applications.

-From the ink! side, we've historically referred to hybrid-chains using the concept of "smart contracts as second class citizens".
+From the [ink!](https://use.ink/) side, we've historically referred to hybrid chains using the concept of "smart contracts as second class citizens".
 The idea that smart contracts may exist on a blockchain whose _raison d'etre_ is not to just simply run smart contracts.

 ## Smart Contract Advantages